Push Down Automata - Examples

 (These cover pushing 0 or 1 regardless of top symbol.)

-: move to match phase without changing stack)
+(On the center symbol c: move to match phase without changing stack)

 (Match/pop phase: q1) — each input symbol must match and pop top: